nagasudhirpulla/taming_python/blog/skills/psycopg2.md

 ```
 * In the above program, we use 2 objects called connection object and cursor object
 * Connection object establishes connection with the database
-* Cursor object uses the connection object to fetch
+* Cursor object uses the connection object to fetch data from the database or update data in the database

 ### References
 * psycopg2 documentation - https://www.psycopg.org/docs/usage.html